ChavisManzoniLab/MAS/docs/usage.rst

  ├───results         => CSV of results ├───video_With_Nest => Video with Nest polygon detection (6)
  └───VidFolder       => Folder of the video (selected in 1)
-    ├───frames       => Frames extracted for the Nest detection ├───Video1.MP4
+    ├───frames       => Frames extracted for the nest detection ├───Models       => Store the .pickle of the nest detection ├───Video1.MP4
     └───NestImage    => Picture of the nest detection (7)